 - Holidays, sales, and other special dates can’t sneak up on you when you plan for them.
 Mapping out your schedule gives you the freedom to think about big-picture stuff while making sure day-to-day tasks don’t get lost in the shuffle.

 - If you use your calendar to plan out your email marketing alongside your social media posts, you’ll see areas of overlap that might not have been clear otherwise, like a tweet you want to embed in an email, or a campaign that would be great to post straight to Facebook.
-You can add newsletter signup forms to your Facebook page, or use Twitter’s Lead Generation cards to reach new subscribers there.
+You can add newsletter signup forms to your Facebook page.
 Social Follow content blocks can help your subscribers find you on lots of social media platforms, and integrating your MailChimp account with Facebook and Twitter makes it easy to automatically post campaigns there.
 (And you can make sure they look perfect with Social Cards.)
 Social profiles let you target subscribers who are active on social media, and Facebook Custom Audiences and Twitter Tailored Audiences are another great way to connect with them.

 - It’s not just about adding followers or growing your bottom line.
 Planning ahead helps the humans involved, too, saving them time and sanity.
 You can still be nimble and adapt as opportunities arise, but you won’t be in scrambling panic mode trying to figure out what to post each day.
 Even if you’ve just got one person on posting duty, your entire team benefits when everyone is able to see what’s coming down the line and help when needed.